I'll Be There (The Jackson 5 song): Mariah Carey version

-Regularly, "I'll Be There" has been featured on Carey's catalog albums included on #1's (1998), Greatest Hits (2001), The Ballads (2008), The Essential Mariah Carey (2011), and #1 to Infinity (2015).
+"I'll Be There" received nominations for the Grammy Awards for Grammy Award for Best R&B Performance by a Duo or Group with Vocals and Grammy Award for Best R&B Song.
+Regularly, the song has been featured on Carey's catalog albums included on #1's (1998), Greatest Hits (2001), The Ballads (2008), The Essential Mariah Carey (2011), and #1 to Infinity (2015).
+During Michael Jackson's memorial service on July 7, 2009, Carey and Lorenz sang their rendition of the song in tribute to Jackson 17 years after their first performance together.